autoscalr/terraform-provider-autoscalr/website/docs/autoscalr_autoscaling_group.md

 * `target_queue_size` - (Optional, Default: 1000) Target queue size to scale to.
 Should be non-zero for efficient scaling
 * `max_minutes_to_target_queue_size` - (Optional, Default: 1000) Number of minutes to return to target queue size.
 Lower values will trigger more aggressive scaling up to reach size faster.

+The following arguments are also supported when scale_mode is fixed:

+* `target_capacity` - (Required) The fixed number of vCpus AutoScalr should maintain